Industry insiders believed that by the end of 2018 there would be around 200,000 electric cars on the roads - but were they right?

 As electric cars run on electrically powered engines, they have no tailpipe emissions – making them an environmentally friendly option.

-Manufactured using recyclable materials
+Electric cars are manufactured using recyclable materials

 This isn’t the case for all electric vehicles; however many of the newest models have interior parts made from recyclable materials, such as the seats, door trim panels and dash.
 For example, BMW says that a quarter of the interior of its electric i3 car is made of recycled plastics and renewable materials – while 95% of the car can be recycled.